hemangshah/HHPageView/README.md

 1. Add in Storyboard or XIB.

-- Define IBOutlet HHPageView *pageView.
+- Define IBOutlet `HHPageView *pageView`.
-- You can add a UIView of the size you want.
+- You can add a `UIView` of the size you want.
-- Change the view type to HHPageView from the Identity Inspector > Custom Class.
+- Change the view type to `HHPageView` from the Identity Inspector > Custom Class.
-- Add below code to customzie HHPageView.
+- Add below code to customzie `HHPageView`.
 - Done!

-2. You can also add HHPageView programmatically.
+2. You can also add `HHPageView` programmatically.
 ``

     //Set delegate to the pageView object.
 To handle page changes event.